-We may not be able to protect our intellectual property rights throughout the world.\
+We may not be able to protect our intellectual property rights throughout the world.

-Patents are of national or regional effect, and although we currently have issued patents and pending applications in the United States, filing, prosecuting and defending patents on all of our research programs and product candidates in all countries throughout the world would be prohibitively expensive, and our intellectual property rights in some countries outside the United States can be less extensive than those in the United States.
+Patents are of national or regional effect, and although we currently have an issued patent and pending applications in the United States, filing, prosecuting and defending patents on all of our research programs and product candidates in all countries throughout the world would be prohibitively expensive, and our intellectual property rights in some countries outside the United States can be less extensive than those in the United States.
 In addition, the laws of some foreign countries do not protect intellectual property rights to the same extent as federal and state laws in the United States.
 Consequently, we may not be able to prevent third parties from practicing our inventions in all countries outside the United States or from selling or importing products made using our inventions in and into the United States or other jurisdictions.
 Competitors may use our technologies in jurisdictions where we have not obtained patent protection to develop their own products and, further, may export otherwise infringing products to territories where we have patent protection, but enforcement is not as strong as that in the United States.
 These competitor products may compete with our product candidates, and our patents or other intellectual property rights may not be effective or sufficient to prevent them from competing.

 Various companies have encountered significant problems in protecting and defending intellectual property rights in foreign jurisdictions.
 The legal systems of many countries do not favor the enforcement of patents and other intellectual property protection, particularly those relating to pharmaceuticals, which could make it difficult for us to stop the infringement of our patents or marketing of competing products in violation of our proprietary rights.
-In Europe, as of June 1, 2023, the Unified Patent Court (UPC) has exclusive jurisdiction over Unitary Patents and offers a uniform and specialized framework for patent litigation at the European level.
-Furthermore, European applications will have the option, upon grant of a patent, of becoming a Unitary Patent and therefore subject to the jurisdiction of the UPC.
-As the UPC is a new court system, there is little precedent for the court, increasing the uncertainty.
-As a single court system can invalidate a European patent, we, where applicable, may opt out of the UPC and as such, each European patent would need to be challenged in each individual country.